hy-chen/Matrix-Optimization/README.md

 3) Summarize the knowledge concisely for reflection and review in the future. <br>
 <br><br><br>

+Disclaimer: <br>
-Disclaimer: Any assignment submission content is uploaded after the submission deadline to prevent plagiarism and unfairness.
+Any assignment submission content is uploaded after the submission deadline to prevent plagiarism and unfairness.
 Course code and course title are not included as repo name in the hope of reducing search traffic from future course students.